WoodenMaiden/simple.template.universe/README.md

  - Click on Switch platform
  - Click on Player Setting.
 In the Oculus panels, for the 3 panels, click on "Fix All" and "Apply All"
  - The application then can be directly build and deploy on the Meta Quest headset (if this one is connected to the computer), by choosing the Build Setting windows Build and Run (or directly from the File Menu).
  - To be deploy on the Meta Quest 2, the headset should use a developer account.
 Using [Meta Quest Developper Hub](https://developer.oculus.com/documentation/unity/ts-odh/) can help the deployment and usage of the headset.
+ - It is possible to export the package from Unity: Assets Menu -> Export Package, then select the Folder to includes.
+In order to avoid to produce an heavy package, it is better to keep only the directories: "Eloi_CityKit", "nicoversity", "Prefabs", "Scenes", and "Scripts".

-## For GAMA (tested with GAMA 1.9.1):
+### GAMA (tested with GAMA 1.9.1)
  - Import from GAMA the Template GAMA model
  - 2 gama models are defined inside:
       * UnityLink.gaml: the main file that define the connection between GAMA and Unity.
 It has to be imported in all projects.